dgullis/acebook/DOCUMENTATION.md

 The only way the frontend can communicate with the API is through HTTP requests over the network.
 The React front end sends HTTP requests to the backend API and receives JSON responses.

-### Front-end Structure
+### Frontend Structure

 main.jsx

-This file which joins the initial HTML document with the React application.
+This file joins the initial HTML document with the React application.

 App.jsx